 The Corona Corps call center is located inside the UHS building, and is staffed from 8:00 a.m. to 5:00 p.m., seven days a week.
-Staffing reserves are recruited, trained, and prepared to scale-up should the cases in the county surge.
+There are 16 core members working three-hour shifts, four members at a time, to staff the call center, equaling 6.3 FTE.
+Additional students ("reserves") are continuously being recruited, trained, and prepared to scale-up to 19 FTE_should the cases in the county surge.
 Surge deployment of the reserves is at the direction of LCPH.
 The Corona Corps is a collaboration between the Global Health Institute and the UHS, co-directed by a faculty member from the psychology department and a public health professional from the UHS.